chenasraf/simple-scaffold/pages/cli.md

                                   arguments to CLI or using a Node.js script.
 You may pass a JSON or JS file, with a relative or absolute path.

+  --key|-k                        Key to load inside the config file.
+This overwrites the
+                                  config key provided after the colon in --config (e.g. --config scaffold.cmd.js:component)

   --output|-o                     Path to output to.
 If --create-sub-folder is enabled,
                                   the subfolder will be created inside this path.
                                   (default: current dir)